julia-dizhak/rails-depot/README.md

 ```

-## Build an App
+## Technical details for the App

-* We created a dev database.
+* I created a dev database.
-* We used a migration to create and modify the schema in our development database.
+* I used a migration to create and modify the schema in our development database.
-* We created the products table and used the scaffold generator to write an application to maintain it.
+* I created the products table and used the scaffold generator to write an application to maintain it.
-* We updated a controller-specific view to show a list of products.
+* I updated a controller-specific view to show a list of products.

 ## Todo

-* todo 1
+* fix tailwind issues